Is your baby suffering from nasal congestion? Are you looking for ways you can provide relief?

 - Noisy nasal breathing.

-Your baby may experience several of these and that does not necessarily mean he or she is suffering from nasal congestion.
-The most tell-tale symptom is the nasal discharge (source).
+Your baby may experience several of these and that does not necessarily mean that he or she is suffering from nasal congestion.
+The most tell-tale symptoms are nasal discharge and noisy breathing.

-It’s common for your baby to have noisy nasal breathing and sneezing in the first few days of life.
+It’s common for your baby to have noisy nasal breathing and sneezing in the first few days of life, and it improves over the first week.
 It is likely that your baby still has some amniotic fluids they are trying to expel.

 How To Relieve Nasal Congestion

-- Suction bulb: This bulb is put into your baby’s nose and you squeeze the end to essentially suction the snot out.
-These bulbs are usually given to you in the hospital, but some parents choose the nasal aspirator instead.
+- Suction bulb: This bulb is put into your baby’s nose, and you squeeze the end to essentially suction the snot out.
+These bulbs are usually given to you in the hospital, but some parents choose to buy the nasal aspirator instead.

 - Nasal aspirator: A nasal aspirator is believed to be a much more efficient way to remove mucus from your baby’s nose.
 The NoseFrida is one popular aspirator on the market.

-- Humidifier: The use of a humidifier will allow you to keep the air in your baby’s room moist.
-A cool-mist humidifier will help loosen the built-up mucus in your baby’s nose.
+- Humidifier: The use of a cool mist humidifier will help to keep the air in your baby’s room moist.
+Moist air serves to keep the air passages from drying out and will even help loosen the built-up mucus in your baby’s nose.

 - Vaporizer: If you want a different option other than the humidifier, a vaporizer is another effective method.
 Some parents choose vaporizers because they can attach menthol pads to help give their baby additional relief.
 The warm steam can help loosen your baby’s mucus, but be careful not to get too close because it can cause burns.

-- Keep your baby hydrated: Your baby may be struggling to eat due to the inability to breathe through the nose properly, but it’s important they are still getting those feedings.
-Keeping your baby hydrated helps him or her fight congestion more efficiently.
+- Feed more frequently: Your baby may be struggling to eat due to the inability to breathe through the nose properly, but it’s important they are still getting those feedings.
+You will find that they just feed for a short time because it is so much work, so just try to offer the feeds more frequently.
+Keeping your baby well-fed and hydrated helps them stay healthy or fight off any illness that might be causing the congestion.

 - Wear your baby: You probably know from experience that nothing is worse than having nasal congestion and lying in a flat position.
 If you wear your baby while using a baby carrier, your baby will be in an upright position and this encourages the mucus to drain.

-There are over-the-counter medications designed for nasal congestion, but many of them have dangerous risks associated with them, especially if your baby is younger than 2 months.
-You should contact your doctor before implementing any over-the-counter medications.
+There are over-the-counter medications designed for nasal congestion, but many of them have dangerous risks associated with them, and they are not recommended for use until after the age of 4 years.
+Never give your baby or young child any kind of nose drops other than saline, as discussed above.
+You should contact your doctor if you feel like you need to use any over-the-counter medications.

 What To Avoid When Treating Congestion